artefactual/atom-docs/user-manual/add-edit-content/physical-storage.rst

 Add storage types
 -----------------

-New physical storage types can be created by clicking "Add new" on the Physical Object Type taxonomy:
+New physical storage types can be created by clicking "Add new" in the :term:`button block` located on the Physical Object Type taxonomy :term:`view page`:

 .. image:: images/physical-object-add-new.*
    :align: center
    :width: 80%
    :alt: Add new physical object type

-Another method of adding a new storage type is to click "add new" when viewing an existing Physical Object type.
-This will automatically nest the new term as a child of the existing term.
+Another method of adding a new storage type is to click "Add new" when viewing an existing Physical Object type.
+This will automatically nest the new term as a :term:`child <child record>` of the existing term.

 .. image:: images/physical-object-add-child.*
    :align: center